zentarilabs/pods-and-clues/docs/index.md

 * 📘 Kubernetes Certification (CKAD) content
 * 🧩 Visual storytelling and comics
 * 🧠 Technical mysteries and terminal-based training
+* 🐶 And yes — a loyal dog with a nose for debugging

 Whether you're switching careers, learning Kubernetes for the first time, or just love a good story, you're in the right place.